 Make sure there are guardrails on the equipment.

 Make sure there are no hazards near swings or slides (such as a tree or garage) that children may bump or run into.

 Remove tripping hazards (such as exposed concrete footings, tree stumps or rocks).

 Watch children who are playing on the equipment to make sure they are safe.

 Check outdoor playground equipment for loose parts and sharp edges.
 Make sure the swings are made of soft materials such as rubber, plastic or canvas (not wood).
 Put your hand on a metal slide to make sure it is cool enough for safe sliding.

 Supervise your child while at a playground.
 Do not let your child play outside alone.

 Source: U.S. Consumer Product Safety Commission

-— Teach your child what to do if a stranger comes up to him.
+Teach your child what to do if a stranger comes up to her.
 Warn your child never to go with a stranger or accept anything from a stranger.
-Teach your child to say "no" if he is uncomfortable.
+Teach your child to say "no" if she is uncomfortable.
 Also, talk about "good touch" and "bad touch."